cmu-delphi/delphi-epidata/docs/api/norostat_meta.md

 <!-- | **License** | Open Access | -->

-This is the documentation of the API for accessing the NoroSTAT Metadata (`meta_norostat`) endpoint of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+This endpoint is a companion data source to the [NoroSTAT](norostat.md) endpoint.
+It describes when the NoroSTAT endpoint was last updated and for which locations.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: